chris-stephens/cryptominer/index.md

 </p>

 ### Background
-I built a crypto-currency miner in late 2013 and was able to mine some LiteCoin which ended up having a small value at the time.
-I decided to not mine BitCoin because the mining network difficulty had risen beyond being profitable for GPU hardware (only custom ASICs were profitable at the time).
+I built a crypto-currency miner in late 2013 and used it to mine LiteCoin.
+I decided not to mine BitCoin because the mining network difficulty had risen beyond profitability for GPU hardware (only custom ASICs could make money at the time).

-In late 2017, I decided to get back into cryptocurrency and build another mining machine.
-My 2013 experiment had 4 AMD GPU's that were very power-hungry, loud, and generated a ton of heat ([pic](https://github.com/chris-stephens/cryptominer/blob/master/crypto2.jpg)).
+In late 2017 I decided to get back into cryptocurrency and build another mining machine.
+My 2013 experiment had 4 AMD GPU's that were very power-hungry, loud, and generated a ton of heat ([pic](https://github.com/chris-stephens/cryptominer/blob/master/crypto2.jpg?raw=true)).
 My goal this time was to build a condensed desktop miner that didn't generate too much noise or heat, so I decided to go with a single GPU setup and mini-ITX motherboard/case.

 ### Parts List